 To make a significant impact with limited time and resources, in the Bay Area, we focus on partners that are primarily serving our communities in San Francisco and Alameda Counties.
 In Hawai‘i, we invest statewide in community-led programs that address each of our issue areas.

-We are spending all of our assets within the next 10 years to test new ideas, identify what works, and promote lasting solutions.
+We are spending all of our assets within the next eight years to test new ideas, identify what works, and promote lasting solutions.
 To make the most of our limited time and resources, we identify opportunities to make big investments in efforts that will drive change long after we close our doors.

 We believe the reality of life in the Bay Area can match its reputation for limitless opportunity.
 In Hawaiʻi, we envision a future where everyone, from locals to part-time residents, gives back to the paradise that gives us so much.